 Wausau Homes does not build modular homes.
 Our process of building the framework on-site allows for greater customization and flexibility while still committing to a total construction completion timeframe of 90 to 120 days.

 Wausau Homes vs. Stick-Built Homes

 Higher quality, greater scheduling and cost control

 Stick-built construction is the method where the entire home is built at the job site piece by piece.
-This means that stick builders are limited in when they can start construction during inclement weather months, and have to work with materials wherever the lumberyard dumps them.
+This means that stick builders are limited in when they can start construction during winter weather months, and have to work with materials wherever the lumberyard dumps them.
 Since Wausau Homes builds trusses and custom crafted framework inside a controlled environment, we have much better control over cost, quality and timing, and there’s less weather damage and theft at the job site than with stick built homes.

 A stick builder will rely on their crew to complete the framework of home with subcontractors on a timeline of 2-4 months, whereas Wausau Homes completes this process in 2-5 days.
 Getting the framework completed and the new home under cover faster means local subcontractors can complete electric, plumbing, and all of the interior and exterior's custom features sooner than through the stick built process, without sacrificing craftsmanship!